 The load balanced resource provides equivalent functionality as the "doLoad" option for the msiSetRescSortScheme microservice.
-This resource plugin will query the r_load_digest table from the iCAT and select the appropriate child resource based on the load values returned from the table.
+This resource plugin will query the r_server_load_digest table from the iCAT and select the appropriate child resource based on the load values returned from the table.

-The r_load_digest table is part of the Resource Monitoring System and has been incorporated into iRODS 4.x.
+The r_server_load_digest table is part of the Resource Monitoring System and has been incorporated into iRODS 4.x.
+The r_server_load_digest table must be populated with load data for this plugin to function properly.